Luchador/GUD/tools/geditor/docs/SETUP_MARKERS.md

 ## Artwork and lighting

+Ordinary pad wireframes have a fixed half extent of 5 world units (10 units across) on every level.
+Their positions still use the level-scale conversion.
+Bound pads show their authored volumes.
+Scaling an ordinary pad creates bounds from the displayed size, converting back to native level units for saving.

 The four GLBs are embedded in GEditor.exe from `geditorassets`; installed executables do not need external copies.
 Replacing an artwork file triggers a resource rebuild.
 The supplied models face local +X with +Y up.
 Their metre